eu-ge-ne/slice-tree/README.md

 ### `SliceTree:line_count`

-Returns the number of lines in the text content.
+Returns the number of lines in the text buffer.

 Syntax